munificent/game-programming-patterns/book/state.markdown

 ## Enter and Exit Actions

-The goal of the state pattern is to encapsulate all of the behavior and data for one state in a single class.
+The goal of the State pattern is to encapsulate all of the behavior and data for one state in a single class.
 We've done that pretty well, but there's still a loose end.
 We moved handling user input and updating the charge time into `DuckingState`, but there's a bit of ducking-specific code left outside.
 Over in the standing state, when we *start* ducking, it does some initialization:

 ^code start-ducking